bevyengine/bevy-website/content/news/2020-08-10-introducing-bevy/index.md

 ## Bevy ECS

 All Bevy engine and game logic is built on top of a custom [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) (or ECS for short).
 Entity Component Systems are a software paradigm that involves breaking data up into Components.
 Entities are unique ids assigned to groups of Components.
-For example, one entity might might have a `Position` and `Velocity` component, whereas another entity might have a `Position` and `UI` component.
+For example, one entity might have a `Position` and `Velocity` component, whereas another entity might have a `Position` and `UI` component.
 Systems are logic that runs on a specific set of component types.
 You might have a `movement` system that runs on all entities with a `Position` and `Velocity` component.

 The ECS pattern encourages clean, decoupled designs by forcing you to break up your app data and logic into its core components.